tirelt/IB_cpp/README.md

 We created a custom `Makefile` to only recompile changed files and link the shared objects `libTwsSocketClient.so`.
 Simply run `make`.
 Use `make run` to run the app.
+`make profile` to profile the app with Instruments.

 ## Doc